The definition of sage:

 The word I’ve always used is “premonition”.

 There are some that would call it a “sixth sense”; that which reaches far beyond touch, sight, hearing, tasting, and smelling.
-This state of being is intangible, impossible to explain, cannot be learned or shared, and is virtually impossible to explain.
+This state of being is intangible, cannot be learned or shared, and is virtually impossible to explain.

 The first instance in my life I can recall being aware of my ability to “feel” something coming, my gift for perceiving an event or a person, was when I was eight years old…or there ’bouts.